 Brighton Marina – The perfect place to end my journey as it’s full of restaurants and cafés to relax in 🙂 Oh and some pretty epic graffiti to photograph!!

 The bike I tested was super light-weight, but felt really sturdy and really easy to ride.
-It even had a cute little basket on the front which holds up to 20lbs; perfect for popping a picnic in for a fun day out or a brolly and coat, in case of good old British weather 😀 There were three gears and the seat adjusted to three different heights!
+It even had a cute little basket on the front which holds up to 20lbs; perfect for popping a picnic in for a fun day out or a brolly and coat, in case of good old British weather 😀 There are eight gears and the seat can adjust to three different heights!
 I found it really easy to pedal and as there was no chain, my trousers didn’t get caught up 😀

 The only thing I would say is that you can’t hire any safety equipment with it, so if you’re like me and don’t own a helmet, you may have to borrow one from someone or risk going without 🙁 I’d forgotten how much fun cycling can be and I’m definitely going to be hiring one again when they’re up and running!
 A massive thanks to the team for letting me test out the prototype 🙂